Hawick – a rich tapestry of Border traditions – In its heyday Hawick hummed and thrummed to the rhythm of over 50 textile mills.

 Other home grown sporting heroes include round the world yatchsman Chay Blyth and Hawick’s sons of speed, the world class motorcyclists Jimmie Guthrie and Steve Hislop.

-The Heritage Hub, part of the Heart of Hawick development, houses historic records for the region and is used by people from all over the world for help to trace their Scottish Border roots.
+The Heritage Hub, part of the Heart of Hawick development, houses historic records for the region and is an increasingly popular port of call for people from all over the world tracing their Scottish Border roots.

-The Hub’s other half at Beanscene was formerly a textile mill and the massive water wheel that once powered its operations can be viewed below a glass floor in the coffee bar.
-The new facilities also include a cinema and theatre and provide a venue for travelling exhibitions in the Scottish Borders.
+The Hub’s other half at Beanscene was formerly a textile mill and the massive water wheel that once powered operations can be viewed below a glass floor in the coffee bar.
+The new facilities also include a cinema and theatre and provide a venue for travelling exhibitions.